Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 Please refer to the service documentation for a conceptual discussion of [named entity recognition][named_entity_recognition].

 ### Recognize PII Entities
-Run a predictive model to identify a collection of entities containing Personally Identifiable Information found in the passed-in input text or batch of input text documents, and categorize those entities into categories such as US social security number, drivers license number, or credit card number.
+Run a predictive model to identify a collection of entities containing Personally Identifiable Information found in the passed-in document or batch of documents, and categorize those entities into categories such as US social security number, drivers license number, or credit card number.

 ```C# Snippet:RecognizePiiEntities
 string input = "A developer with SSN 555-55-5555 whose phone number is 555-555-5555 is building tools with our APIs.";